semgrep/semgrep-docs/docs/faq.md

 **4. Portable: If you write a Semgrep rule, it runs anywhere**

 Many other tools require a buildable environment or can only be run in a VM.
-Semgrep runs “on the metal” and has minimal dependencies around a statically linked core; our parsers are declaratively-generated C libraries (we contribute to and use [tree-sitter](https://tree-sitter.github.io/)).
+Semgrep runs “on the metal” and has minimal dependencies around a statically linked core; our parsers are declaratively generated C libraries (we contribute to and use [tree-sitter](https://tree-sitter.github.io/)).

 And many more: see [the Semgrep philosophy](../contributing/semgrep-philosophy/) for further reading.